earlephilhower/arduino-pico/docs/i2s.rst

 bool setSysClk(int samplerate)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Changes the PICO system clock to optimise for the desired samplerate.
-The clock changes to 147.6 MHz for samplerates that atr a multiple of 8kHz, and 135.6 MHz for multiples of 44.1kHz.
+The clock changes to 147.6 MHz for samplerates that atr a multiple of 8 kHz, and 135.6 MHz for multiples of 11.025 kHz.
 Note that using ``setSysClk()`` may affect the timing of other sysclk-dependent functions.
 Should be called before any I2S functions and any other sysclk dependent initialisations.